 However, when there’s alignment across departments, Social Value becomes a shared language with the power to drive real change throughout the business.

-💡 Extra resource: Equip your team with the skills to turn Social Value into a strategic advantage with the Social Value Academy.
+💡 Equip your team with Social Value expertise with the Social Value Academy

 As our CEO Guy Battle often says, “the greatest value is delivered where there exists the greatest need”.